A verifiably secure and proportional committee election rule: A new election rule

-In the previous section we established that the efficient $\phragmen$ heuristic~\cite{brill2017phragmen} fails to provide a good guarantee for the maximin support objective, whereas $\MMS$~\cite{sanchez2016maximin} guarantees a 2-factor approximation albeit with a considerably worse running time.
-In this section we introduce $\phragmms$, a new heuristic that is inspired in $\phragmen$ and maintains a comparable runtime, yet lends itself to more robust analyses both for maximin support and for PJR.
+The $\phragmen$ rule~\cite{brill2017phragmen} is highly efficient, with a runtime of $O(|E|\cdot k)$; see Algorithm~\ref{alg:phragmen} in Appendix~\ref{s:algorithms}.
+However, as proved in the previous section, it fails to provide a good guarantee for the maximin support objective.
+On the other hand, $\MMS$~\cite{sanchez2016maximin} gives a constant-factor guarantee albeit with a slow running time that makes it unsuitable for implementation over a blockchain network.
+In this section we introduce $\phragmms$, a new election rule inspired in $\phragmen$ that maintains a comparable runtime to it, yet lends itself to more robust analyses both for the maximin support objective and for the PJR property.